RusticMouse/RusticMouse/README.md

 - 👋 Hi, I’m @RusticMouse
 - 👀 I’m interested in Games
-- 📫 You can reach me Discord: Aaaaron#8477
+- 📫 You can reach me Discord: .aaaaron. (no longer Aaaaron#8477)

 <!---
 RusticMouse/RusticMouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.